La5te2/ChessAI/Eleginus.md

 The initial state has no preceding move comment and therefore receives the neutral target $1/2$.
 For $t>0$, the target for $x_t$ comes from the comment attached to $a_{t-1}$ when that comment contains a numerical evaluation; otherwise, $x_t$ also receives $1/2$.
 A numerical comment attached to the final move has no later pre-move state to label.
-Annotation mode admits a game when at least one of its move comments contains a numerical evaluation, so unannotated gaps in an admitted game contribute neutral targets and draw the fitted conditional mean toward $1/2$.
+When comments provide the targets, preprocessing admits a game if at least one of its move comments contains a numerical evaluation.
+Unannotated gaps in an admitted game contribute neutral targets and draw the fitted conditional mean toward $1/2$.

 ### 4.2 HDF5 Schema